Grivois/Circle-Area/README.md

 Approaches the area of a circle using regular n-gons.

 ## Description
-Illustrates regular n-gons approximating a circle Produces three graphs which compares various properties of n-gons and provides a graphical representation of the problem Uses the area of n-gons to approximate pi
+-Illustrates regular n-gons approximating a circle -Produces three graphs which compares various properties of n-gons and provides a graphical representation of the problem -Uses the area of n-gons to approximate pi

 ## Output